 Hello and welcome!
-Please use the above menu bar to navigate through our new and improved website.
-Your patience is appreciated as we work through any minor adjustments.
+Please use the above menu bar to navigate through our website.

 A Brief Introduction

 The Office of Brand, Trademarks and Licensing works to protect and promote the use of The University of Texas System’s name and logos and to ensure that the public can properly identify and associate the logos with officially licensed products bearing the institutions’ marks.

 The component institutions of The University of Texas System (UT System) have achieved reputations as outstanding institutions of higher education.
 Reputation is specific to the name of the UT System and each component institution and is represented by the seal, trademarks, logos, and service marks used by the UT System and its component institutions (UT Trademarks).
 The system trademarks are registered with the U.S. Office of Patent and Trademarks, the state of Texas and in many foreign countries.
 These marks are the exclusive property of The Board of Regents.